1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

-In Open Badges and Comprehensive Learner Record, the recording of related skills, competencies, standards, and other associations are enabled by the `alignment` of an Achievement.
-This field defines the fields for univocally establish a connection between the Achievement and a node in an educational framework, i.e `CFItem`.
+In Open Badges and Comprehensive Learner Record, the recording of related skills, competencies, standards, and other associations are enabled by the `alignment` of an `Achievement`.
+This field defines the fields for univocally establish a connection between the `Achievement` and a node in an educational framework, i.e `CFItem`.

 <pre class="json example vc" data-schema="org.1edtech.ob.v3p0.achievementcredential.class"